 What is COVID-19?

 COVID-19 is a new form of coronavirus.
 There are many types of coronaviruses.
 Some cause the common cold and have very mild symptoms.
 Others can be very severe, such as SARS in 2003.
 One of the concerns about COVID-19 is that it is brand new, so nobody has protective antibodies yet and therefore the chance of spread is higher.
 COVID-19 can vary between mild symptoms and severe symptoms.
 This seems to depend on your age and underlying health.
-From what we know so far, it appears that the virus is spread between close contacts and by coughing, sneezing, or touching common areas without proper handwashing.
+From what we know so far, it appears that the virus is spread between individuals through respiratory droplets.

 What are the symptoms of COVID-19?